 I like the chance to see Stark, Zhan, Jool, and Crais, though in bizarre and stylized forms.
 Seeing how Stark perceives the rest of the crew and himself (Scorpius as a fop, Crais as an ogre, Aeryn as a twit, John as bizarre, and himself mirror imaged) is kind of neat.
 The writers use a clever little trick to try to convince us that the characters really did get out of the game about halfway through the episode, by having John use the game in a simulation of Moya to try to combat Scorpius.
 Still, it's hard for me to accept that Stark was trying to capture/kill/lobotomize Crichton.

+The geek!
 First off, the John in the game is a video personality based on Max Headroom.
 (I'm skeptical that Stark, taking the dying John's memories, got to Max Headroom, but it's still neat.)
 He gives the real John his marching orders by saying "your mission, should you choose to accept it," from Mission: Impossible.
 There are nods to classical fantasy and nursery rhymes.
 A Sheyang in the story is called the frog princess, and we get namechecks for Grettle and King Arthur.
 Finally, John Headroom suggests possible names for the real John's VR sword: Cameron and Uma, presumably for James Cameron and Uma Therman.

 And that seems like a nice one to end on.
 The season is still wobbly, and will be for a few more episodes before finding its real footing.